tempire/festival/articles/showcase_gold_country_casino.md

 If you want something a little nicer, a full-service steakhouse is waiting for you.
 This isn't your average Outback dinner, but rather high-class chefs creating mouth-watering dishes available only at Gold Country.

-And yes, that is bacon-wrapped filet mignon.
+And yes, that is a bacon-wrapped filet mignon.

 <a name="rooms" />
 ### Rooms